Lyellr88/MARM-Protocol/webchat/data/faq.md

 <details>

 **Q: What should I do if the session gets too long or starts to lose context?**
-A: Use `/log` to checkpoint your current session, then `/compile` to create a **summary**.
+A: Use /log to checkpoint your current session, then /compile to create a **summary**.
 This keeps your place and reduces drift when continuing later.

 **Q: Does MARM work with all AI platforms?**
 A: Yes.
-MARM is **platform-agnostic**. with core tools like `/log` and `/compile` work consistently everywhere.
+MARM is **platform-agnostic**. with core tools like /log and /compile work consistently everywhere.
 </details>

 ---

-> Curious where MARM is heading?
-> See the [ROADMAP.md](ROADMAP.md) to view upcoming features and goals.